nelsonjchen/c3-faux-touch-keyboard/README.md

 * https://github.com/biemster/3keys_1knob/ - Showed me the possibility of flashing these keyboards and some implementation reference.
 * https://github.com/wagiminator/MCU-Templates - the basis for `3keys_1knob` and a good reference for clean CH55X code.

+## License

+CC-BY-SA 3.0 as it is mostly based on https://github.com/wagiminator/MCU-Templates/blob/main/CH552/LICENSE .
+See LICENSE.md for more details.